 Federal Rule of Civil Procedure 9(b) works for (and against) everyone If you have not had the good fortune to litigate a fraud claim in federal court, you might not be aware of Federal Rule of Civil Procedure 9(b), which provides: In alleging fraud or mistake, a party must state with particularity the circumstances constituting […]

-All employers, no matter the company size, should have an employee handbook to communicate essential policies of the company to employees.
-A company employee handbook also serves as a legal defense against claims brought by an employee against the company or its managers.
-Employee handbooks also provide guidance to both supervisors and their employees.
-A […]
+Why Have a Company Employee Handbook?
+All employers, no matter the company size, should have a company employee handbook to communicate essential policies of the company to employees.
+First, it can serve as a legal defense against claims brought by an employee against the company or its managers.
+Second, and perhaps more importantly, an employee […]

 Acceptable Trademark Disparagement… or Disparagement at all?
 People try to trademark all types of names, brands and slogans.
 The U.S. government, however, acts as the gatekeeper applying trademark law to decide whether or not those names or brands are worthy of protection or if they constitute trademark disparagement.
 One of the most newsworthy parts of […]

 If you type the phrase “It’s never RICO” into Google, you’ll get a bunch of hits, including this clever and interesting discussion.
 The Google image search returns “House, M.D.” memes.
 I would beg you, dear reader, not to Google “RICO Trump”.
 It’s a rabbit hole where you will see all sorts of nonsense about alleged forthcoming sealed indictments […]